Aljayz/Llama-API/README.md

 1. make you install tkinter, using pip
 2. install pyinstaller(Optional) this will do if you want to make your program an .exe file.

+If you're using a differnet Llama model, just change the value in the program

 Pyinstaller:
 1. Open the directory where your python program is located.
 2. open it on CMD or Terminal